TurboWarp/docs/docs/packager/special-cloud-behaviors.md

 ## ☁ room id {#room-id}

-This is experimental and subject to change.

-When the value of `☁ room id` is changed, the project's ID is changed.
+When the value of `☁ room id` is changed, the project ID used for syncronizing cloud variables is changed.
 For example, if the the project's original ID is 1234 and `☁ room id` is set to `xyz`, the new project ID will be `1234-xyz`.
-To reset the project ID to the original ID, set the value of `☁ room id` to a blank string.
+To reset the project ID to the original ID, set the value of `☁ room id` to an empty string.

-This affects cloud variables that are set to synchronize with other users.
-All of these cloud variables will be moved to a completely separate room disconnected from the original.
+This can be useful as a way to add a server selector to cloud variable projects without having to create a bunch of extra variables.
 Only people with the same room ID will have variables synced between them.
-It could take a couple seconds for cloud variables to update as it has to reconnect to the cloud variable server.
+It could take a couple seconds for cloud variables to begin working again as it has to reconnect to the cloud variable server.

-This does not affect locally stored cloud variables.
+The room ID does not affect locally stored cloud variables.

 ## ☁ eval {#eval}